Before you even start to learn to drive on the road, you'll need to get a learner licence.

 The questions have a mix of multi-choice and true/false answers.
 You select the answer you think is most correct by clicking on it.
 You can change your mind after clicking an answer but it will be locked in when you decide to move on to the next question.
 You will know if you have correctly answered the question before the next question displays.

 To pass the theory test you need to get at least 32 questions right out of 35.
-If you get more than three questions wrong, you will need to book to take the test again at another time, and you'll need to pay another test fee.
+If you get more than three questions wrong, you will need to book to take the test again at another time, and you’ll need to pay another test fee, but not another application fee.

 If you pass the test, you'll be given a temporary learner licence, which is valid for 21 days.
 Use it until you receive your photo driver licence in the mail.